deepppl/stanc3/README.md

     print(mcmc.summary())
 ```

-The compiled files are stored in the `_tmp` directory.
+The compiled files are then stored in the `_tmp` directory.

 -------------------------------------------------------------------------------